-- 1. Staff member discusses interest in summer study with their HR Director or Director of Theological Development. - 2.
-Staff member requests summer study on the appropriate placement form.
+- 1. Staff member discusses interest in summer study with Director of Theological Development (or other member of HRL in their region) as well as the regional summer placement coordinator. - 2.
+Staff member requests summer study on the regional placement form.
 (Along with this request, the staff member will submit an application outlining his or her proposed study). - 3.
-HRL makes a decision about summer placement and informs staff member.
+HRL makes decision about summer placement and informs staff member.